natevw/fermata/ROADMAP.md

 # Fermata v0.3 (0.5?
 0.9?) #

-Here are my notes on some upcoming design improvements (aka "breaking changes") that I've got planned for the next Fermata release or two.
-Hopefully these changes will put us close to something we can freeze as a stable 1.0 API.
+Here are my notes on some current/upcoming design improvements (aka "breaking changes") in the next Fermata release or two.
+Hopefully these changes put us close to something we can freeze as a stable 1.0 API.

 ## Cleaner API ##

-The v0.2 interface is doin it rong:
+The v0.2 interface was doin it rong:

     site.path.subpath.noun(callback)(headers).verb = data	// bwah?!